 Luffy's attack, Gum Gum Bell.
 This one has the added advantage of Luffy being able to stretch his neck out over 100 feet before he executes it.
 Justified in that Luffy's rubber body renders him pretty much immune to blunt damage.
 One interesting use is when he wraps his arms and legs around Captain Kuro, then uses his head, his only free part, to headbutt him and knock him out.

 And now after the timeskip, he can vulcanize his head (or at least his forehead) to make his Gum Gum Bell hit with the force of a bungee-powered, iron-crushing bowling ball.

 Legendary pirate Don Chinjao has a headbutt that can crack continents.
 Or rather they could back when his head was long and pointy, but Garp punched his head so hard that it dented it flat, which was also a problem as he needed his pointy head to break into his family's hidden treasure vault, hence why he hates Garp and (by extension) Luffy.

 In YuYu Hakusho, Chu tries to finish off Yusuke with a headbutt, but Yusuke counters it with an even stronger headbutt, and then quips that humans invented it.

 Yusuke uses his head during the Curb-Stomp Battle that is one of his last fights.
-While possessed by his demon ancestor, he fights Sensui a second time and absolutely beats the living shit out of him, including Rapid Fire Fisticuffs, Using Your Head and Meteor Moves to reduce the ex-Spirit Detective to a beaten body on the ground.
+While possessed by his demon ancestor, he fights Sensui a second time and absolutely beats the living shit out of him, including this trope, Rapid-Fire Fisticuffs and Meteor Moves to reduce the ex-Spirit Detective to a beaten body on the ground.
 Which he then fries.